Klobuchar Surged in New Hampshire. Can She Make It Count?

 Now she has less than two weeks to make it count.

-The Minnesota senator on Tuesday immediately worked to turn her better-than-expected night into enough momentum to be competitive in next-up Nevada and beyond.
+The Minnesota senator began working Wednesday to turn her better-than-expected night into enough momentum to be competitive in next-up Nevada and beyond.
 For Klobuchar, that means consolidating establishment and moderate voters, picking up traction with black and Latino Democrats and introducing herself to most everyone else.

-“Hello, America!" she yelled over a cheering crowd at a campaign party in Concord as she was on track to finish in third place.
-“I'm Amy Klobuchar, and I will beat Donald Trump."

 The senator appeared to benefit Tuesday from former Vice President Joe Biden's sliding support, picking up moderate and conservative voters looking for an alternative to liberal Sen. Bernie Sanders, the New Hampshire winner, and rejecting political newcomer and second-place finisher Pete Buttigieg.